koch-tobias/master-thesis/README.md

 This pipeline is used for preparing and prelabeling the raw data.

-The first step in using this pipeline is to add all raw datasets (excel files), which you want to add for training new models, to the raw_for_labeling folder.
+The first step in using this pipeline is to add all raw datasets (excel files), which you want to add for training new models, to the folder "raw_for_labeling".
 Each excel file contains the structure tree of one vehicle and have to include at least all relevant attributes, which are:
 - Sachnummer
 - Benennung (dt)
 - X-Min